Lady Bianca: Life and career

 Between 1981 and 1986, Lady Bianca toured with and recorded backing vocals for Van Morrison, appearing on recordings such as Beautiful Vision (1982), Inarticulate Speech of the Heart (1983), Live at the Grand Opera House Belfast (1984), A Sense of Wonder (1985), and No Guru, No Method, No Teacher (1986).
 Lady Bianca also worked with John Lee Hooker and Willie Dixon.
 In 1984, she met Stanley Lippitt, a songwriter and her eventual husband.
 She continued to perform locally and undertook more low-key recording work.

 After recording demos with Lippitt, she was noticed by Joe Louis Walker who helped arrange a recording contract.
 Her debut solo album, Best Kept Secret was released in 1995 on Telarc Distribution.
 Her backing vocals work continued in the 1990s, when she worked with Frankie Lee and Maria Muldaur.
 Lady Bianca's next solo effort was the critically acclaimed Rollin (2001), which was released on the Rooster Blues label.
 In 2002, she was given the 'Keys to the City' in Oakland.

 She formed her own record label, Magic-O Records, and with Lippitt have their own production and publishing company.
 Further albums were recorded and issued on Magic-O. These included All by Myself (2004), Let Love Have Its Way (2005), Through a Woman's Eyes (2007), and A Woman Never Forgets (2009).

 In April 2007, at the Bay Area Black Music Awards, Lady Bianca was awarded as Best Blues Performer.
 In March 2008, she was voted into the West Coast Blues Society Hall of Fame.
 In 2009, she appeared with Van Morrison at the Royal Albert Hall in London.

 Lady Bianca and the Magic-O Rhythm Band have appeared at many blues music festivals, including the San Francisco Blues Festival in 1987, the Sarasota Blues Fest in 1996., and the Monterey Bay Blues Festival in 2008.

 Three of her albums have been nominated for a Grammy Award: Best Kept Secret, Rollin', and Through a Woman's Eyes.
-Lady Bianca is currently working on her projected seventh release.